jahrmando/qemu-kvm-snapshots/README.md

 QEMU/KVM EXTERNAL SNAPSHOTS (offline)
 =====================================
-This script will help you make backups of your virtual machines in offline mode using the 'virsh' tool.
+This script will help you make backups of your virtual machines in offline mode using the `virsh` tool.

 **_NOTES:_**

-* Make sure the disks of virtual machines they're added at least one **pool**.
-Because the script searches for disks on **pools**.
+* Make sure the disks of virtual machines they're added at least one __pool__.
+Because the script searches for disks on __pools__.
-* The script need privileges to run the tool **virsh**
+* The script needs privilege to run `virsh`
-* To automate you may use **crontab** to run the script
+* To automate the script you can use __crontab__ tool

 Example Output 1: